A semen analysis is the basic test of male fertility

 Collecting a sample

-While some men are fine with collecting in a specially designed private room at San Antonio IVF, others prefer to collect at home.
+While some men are fine with collecting in a specially designed private room at Ovation, others prefer to collect at home.
 Regardless, as long as our andrologists are aware of any special circumstances, accommodations can be made to make you as comfortable as possible.

 Why do I need a semen analysis?